julie-bl/sample-size/README.md

 <summary>Sequential design</summary>
 <br>

-*Consider the following RCT with two parallel groups with a 1:1 randomization ratio and 2 planned intermediate analyses for efficacy by using the O'Brien-Fleming method for considering the inflation of the type-I error rate).
+*Consider the following RCT with two parallel groups with a 1:1 randomization ratio and 2 planned intermediate analyses for efficacy by using the O'Brien-Fleming method for considering the inflation of the type I error rate).
 The expected mean is 66 units in patients in the experimental arm versus 72 units in the control arm.
-In order to demonstrate such a difference of 6 units, with a standard deviation of 23, a 5% two-sided type-I error rate and a power of 80%,  the final analysis should be carried out on 472 patients (236 patients per group).
+In order to demonstrate such a difference of 6 units, with a standard deviation of 23, a 5% two-sided type I error rate and a power of 80%,  the final analysis should be carried out on 472 patients (236 patients per group).
 The first and second intermediate analyses would be performed on 158 and 316 patients respectively, i.e. 33% and 66% of the maximum number of included patients if their is no decision of stopping the study.*

 ```r
 library("rpact")